AuraProgramming/Batch-File-Creator/README.md

-# batch-file-creator
+# Batch-File-Creator
-A simple tool to quickly create batch files.
+A simple tool to quickly create and edit batch files without renaming it to a text file